 I am SO EXCITED to introduce you to my low carb peanut butter cookies!

 Have you been looking for some new, yummy low carb recipes that are also healthy recipes?
-Look no further than this peanut buttery, decadent dessert.
+Look no further than this peanut buttery, decadent low carb snacks.

-Forget all those refined sugar bomb PB cookies, these healthy cookies are every bit as DELISH!
+Forget all those refined sugar bomb PB cookies, these low carb cookies are every bit as DELISH!
 Low carb peanut butter cookies make for fantastic low carb desserts, snacks, you name it!
 Plus, they’re packed with protein to fill you up, without all the extra junk added.

 Whip up a batch (or two) today!